jakemartyr/PyNote/README.md

 # PyNote
-PyNote - A notepad like app coded in python with TKinter
+PyNote - A notepad like app coded in python with TKinter.

+I have not tested this on MacOS or linux yet.